m0nae/petlook/README.md

 # :dog: PetLook :cat:

-PetLook is a website currently under development that uses the PetFinder API to display adoptable pets for the user to browse through.
+PetLook is a website that uses the PetFinder API to display adoptable pets for the user to browse through.